hun-nemethpeter/cpp-reflector-mini/Proposal.md

   struct Member
   {
     meta::id_string name; // you are create id_string
-    meta::type_string type; // you can't create type_string only compile able to generate it.
+    meta::type_string type; // you can't create type_string only compiler able to generate it.
                             // you can get one from a compiler generated Decl class
                             // it has copy ctor
   };